c88032111/solc/docs/types.rst

 Complex types, i.e. types which do not always fit into 256 bits have to be handled more carefully than the value-types we have already seen.
-Since copying them can be quite expensive, we have to think about whehter we want them to be stored in **memory** (which is not persisting) or **storage** (where the state variables are held).
+Since copying them can be quite expensive, we have to think about whether we want them to be stored in **memory** (which is not persisting) or **storage** (where the state variables are held).